yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-failover.markdown

 The client has to resend the produced messages that have been disposed.
 In case of a single consumer, the next message to arrive is the first unacknowledged message.
 The `JMSRedelivered` header of recovered messages is set.

+{% note %}
-{% exclamation %} The `JMSRedelivered` header is not set for messages redelivered from a Queue.
+The `JMSRedelivered` header is not set for messages redelivered from a Queue.
 For more details, see the [JMS Known Issues and Considerations](./jms-known-issues-and-considerations.html).
+{%endnote%}

 # Example Scenarios